OutSystems/docs-support/src/troubleshooting/infrastructure-management/slower-queries.md

                 stat.object_id = OBJECT_ID('<schema_name>.<table_name>')
             ;

-    1. Compare with the current number of rows in the table:
+    1. Check the current number of rows in the table:

             select
                 count(1)